marius851000/ricenur/documentation.md

 Default glasscord theme.

 ### `function.set_glasscord_theme_on_startup`
+note: this is invalid.
+I'v worked on a workaround, but this need to be updated.

 Will set the theme passed as argument to be loaded at login.
 You can add it to `home.packages` in home-manager for it to be loaded at login.

 It need to be copied, and can't be linked from the nix store, as glasscord doesn't start if it can't write it.